 “It’s truly been a pleasure for me to serve as the judge for Explore Horizon’s 2017 Young Writers’ Award contest.
 I was so impressed by the variety, creativity and talent I saw in the entries I read on the topic of The Future.
 I believe educators, writers and parents all need to do what we can to make writing more cool for kids, and contests like this one is an effective way to accomplish that goal.”
 Polly Holyoke, author and competition judge

 Runners-up in this year’s competition are Julie Kluthe from Lewisville ISD and Morgan Connor from Frisco ISD, who should be very proud of themselves, and have prizes coming their way too.

 Helping children become fearless writers all year round

 At Explore Horizons, we are passionate about helping students to develop their writing skills, and become fearless learners, ready to take on the challenges of elementary, middle, high school and beyond.

-Every week, we hold 2 specialist writing classes; Enhanced Writing for 3rd through 6th grade students, and Advanced Writing and Study Skills for students in 6th grade and up.
+Every week, we hold 2 specialist writing classes; Enhanced Writing for 3rd through to 6th-grade students, and Advanced Writing and Study Skills for students in 6th grade and above.
 These classes are designed to develop skills, confidence and motivation for writing.
 We want to ensure that every student can not only succeed with the STAAR tests, and prepare for high school, but also to instill a passion for writing that will last them a lifetime.

 We would love to invite any aspiring young authors to try an Enhanced Writing, or Advanced Writing and Study Skills class for FREE.
 Just contact your nearest enrichment and tutoring center, or fill out a free assessment form online, to reserve your space.